 The answer for California now is not to return to the old, costly system of regulated monopolies, but to apply the harsh lessons it has learned from designing a flawed system.
 Competitive electricity markets will not work if consumers are completely insulated from wholesale market prices.
 Long-term contracts can protect consumers from volatile prices and price manipulation by suppliers.
-New generating plants must be built.20 is between 6 cents/kWh and 6.5 cents/kWh, depending on the IOU.
-If these December 2000 wholesale costs had been passed through in retail rates, this would have caused rate increases of more than 300%."
-Wolak, supra note 20, at 3.
+New generating plants must be built.

 California believed that the cost per kilowatt hour of the generation capacity of the state's utilities would exceed the wholesale price of power in a competitive market.
-That belief may have been reasonable-in a word, prudent-at the time that it motivated California's legislature and regulators to decide to restructure in
+That belief may have been reasonable-in a word, prudent-at the time that it motivated California's legislature and regulators to decide to restructure in the manner than they did.
+In hindsight, however, the belief was clearly incorrect in light of the market structure that California created.